A Unified Theory of Diversity in Ensemble Learning: Conclusion

+For losses where an additive bias-variance decomposition does not exist, we adopted the approach of \citet{james1997generalizations}, to instead measure the {\em effects} of bias, variance, and diversity. which turn out to be dependent on the label distribution.
+The case of 0/1 loss is particularly interesting---we show that, not just for majority voting, but for any combiner, the effect of diversity is necessarily {\em a label-dependent} quantity.

-We therefore have a broad and precise formulation of diversity, with clear conditions for when it (and its effects) can, and cannot, be expressed independently of the target.
-This challenge has been referred to as the ``holy grail'' of ensemble learning \citep[Sec 5.1]{zhou2012ensemble}, an open question for over 30 years.
-We believe this work provides a solid foundation from which to explore new directions in ensemble learning.
+We therefore have a broad and precise formulation of diversity for a wide range of supervised learning scenarios.
+This challenge has been referred to as the ``holy grail'' of ensemble learning \citep[pg 100]{zhou2012ensemble}, an open question for over 30 years.
+The answer we provide phrases diversity as a measure of {\em model fit}, in precisely the same sense as bias/variance.
+Thus, we should not be aiming to ``maximise diversity'' as so many works aim to do.
+Instead, just as bias and variance change with model characteristics, the same applies to diversity, and we have to manage the three-way {\em bias/variance/diversity trade-off}.\\